Nick0703/lobicard/README.md

 - Switched Less to SASS, giving compatibility with Bootstrap 4
 - Glyphicons has been dropped from Bootstrap, LobiCard now uses Font Awesome by default
 - Clean up usage of `""`, now more consistently uses `''`
-- Improve support for use through NPM as well as Bower
+- Improve support for use through NPM as well as Bower. **Note:** If using NPM this requires that you do `npm install napa --save-dev` in your project.
+This is due to 'jquery-ui-touch-punch-improved' not being an npm package.
+But hey, maybe it's not needed anymore...
 - Updated the version of JQuery and JQuery UI
 - Added JS/HTML hinting and beautification configs
 - Less working files committed to Git